Middle East·Iraq·Updated May 3, 2026

 What scams target tourists in Erbil?

-The most frequently reported tourist scams in Erbil are Airport Taxi Overcharge, Visa and Border Crossing Misinformation, Citadel Unofficial Guide Hustle, with 2 classified as high severity.
+The most frequently reported tourist scams in Erbil are Airport Taxi Overcharge, Citadel Unofficial Guide Hustle, Currency Exchange Rate Manipulation.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Jerusalem and Istanbul.
+Similar patterns are also documented in Jerusalem and Dubai.

 Are taxis safe in Erbil?